-The simple answer would be to call a reputable professional in your area to service the equipment.
+What should you do if your HVAC system fails?
+The simple answer would be to call a reputable professional in your area to send an HVAC technician to service the equipment.
 If you are in the Rock Hill, SC and Charlotte, NC area, we’re ready for your call 24 hours each day.
-But you might want to check a few things first to make sure it isn’t something simple causing the the system not to work.
+But you might want to check a few things first to make sure it isn’t a simple common problem causing the the system failure.

 Check Your Thermostat